cwpearson/kk-skeleton/README.md

 # kk-skeleton
 Skeleton for building Kokkos and Kokkos Kernels

+1. `git submodule update --init`
-1. Check out the needed `kokkos`
+2. Check out the needed `kokkos`
-2. Check out the needed `kokkos-kernels`
+3. Check out the needed `kokkos-kernels`
-3. Source `load-env.sh` if on a supported system
+4. Source `load-env.sh` if on a supported system

 ## Example Builds